 Transcripts and diplomas prepared for youth in custody students shall be issued in the name of the District or a school in the District which also serves non-custodial youth and shall not refer in any way to custodial status of the student.

+Utah Admin.
+Rules R277-709-9(1) (August 19, 2019)

 Interagency advisory council

 If the District has contracted to provide services for youth in custody, the District shall establish a local interagency advisory council to advise member agencies concerning coordination of youth in custody programs.
 This council shall include: